-A call specification declares a Java method or a third-generation language (3GL) subprogram so that it can be invoked from PL/SQL.
-You can also use the SQL
+A call specification declares a Java method or a third-generation language (3GL) routine so that it can be called from PL/SQL.
+You can also use the

-CALL statement to invoke such a method or subprogram.
-The call specification tells the database which Java method, or which named function in which shared library, to invoke when an invocation is made.
+CALL SQL statement to call such a method or routine.
+The call specification tells Oracle Database which Java method, or which named function in which shared library, to invoke when a call is made.
 It also tells the database what type conversions to make for the arguments and return value.

-To create or replace a standalone stored function in your own schema, you must have the
+To create or replace a function in your own schema, you must have the

 PROCEDURE system privilege.
-To create or replace a standalone stored function in another user's schema, you must have the
+To create or replace a function in another user's schema, you must have the

 PROCEDURE system privilege.